jpmens/revgeod/README.md

 `revgeo_verbose`
 if this variable is set when *revgeoc* starts, the program displays received HTTP headers

+At least one of the following two _APIKEY variables needs to be set.
+When both are set `OPENCAGE_APIKEY` has priority.

 `OPENCAGE_APIKEY`
 this optional variable must be set in *revgeod*'s environment for it to do reverse geo lookups via OpenCage.